danielsundermeier/knowledge/leben/geist/gefuehle.md

 # Gefühle

+> "Our behavior is controllable in a way that our feelings are not.
+There is a very special satisfaction for the Artist of Living who works within life’s limits to produce a fine self-portrait.
+The more control we develop over our actions, the more chance we have of producing a self we can be proud of." - David K. Reynolds

 ## Warnsignal

 Manchmal verlieren wir uns in den Ergebnissen und hören nicht auch unsere Gefühle.
 Wir sind so sehr auf die Menge an Geld, das Gewicht oder Dinge, die wir kaufen wollen, finxiert, dass wir die Erfahrungen vergessen.